phlex-ruby/phlex/README.md

 end
 ```

-The default initialiser sets each keyword argument to an instance variable, so this above could be re-written to call `super` instead.
+The default initialiser inherited from `Phlex::Component` sets each keyword argument to an instance variable, so the above could be re-written to call `super` instead.

 ```ruby
 class MessageComponent < Phlex::Component